lpb3393/natural_gas_consumption/README.md

 The RMSE value for the baseline is one of the values I will be comparing the models by.
 RMSE equals the difference between the predicted value and the true value in the original dataset.
 This basically shows us how close our model is to predicting the correct value, so the smaller the value, the better but it is relative to the values in the dataset.
+The RMSE value is quite high, so with creating models with more complexity I think that number will be lowered significantly.

 ![residuals](https://github.com/lpb3393/natural_gas_consumption/blob/main/photos/residuals.JPG)